pksilen/vitja-service/README.md

 # Vitja service

 TODO:
-- Change Partial<x> instead of adding isOptional annotation, add ? to classProperty declaration
+- All _id and Id ending fields comes with default annotations: MaxLength(24) and Match regExp [a-f\d]
+-
+- take google re2 into use
+- Don't allow to use @Matches, but MaxLengthAndMatches tai MaxLengthAndMatchesAll
+- if sqlDbManager, check that ids are number strings
 - Generoi default _id/id order by clauset getItemXXX functiohin
 - Testaa response rows objectki onko vain yksi subitemi ja pelkkiä nulleja subItemissä => empty subitem array
-- All _id and Id ending fields comes with default annotations: MaxLength(24) and Match regExp [a-f\d]
+- Force string MaxLength annotation before Matches regexp annotation, check that first failed annotation shortcircuits and Matches is not checked
 - All multiple getXX functions should require mandatory PostQueryOperations interface type param
   - Create DefaultPagingAndSorting class which Args can extend
   - page: 1, pageCount: 50, order by _id ASC